Rhinestone Cowboy

-"Rhinestone Cowboy" is a song written by Larry Weiss and recorded by American country music singer Glen Campbell.
+"Rhinestone Cowboy" is a song written and recorded by Larry Weiss in 1974, then popularized the next year by American country music singer Glen Campbell, and considered to be Campbell's signature song.
 When released on May 26, 1975, as the lead single and title track from his album Rhinestone Cowboy, it enjoyed huge popularity with both country and pop audiences.

 Background and writing

 Weiss wrote and recorded "Rhinestone Cowboy" in 1974, and it appeared on his 20th Century Records album Black and Blue Suite.
-It did not, however, have much of a commercial impact as a single, although peaked at number 71 in Australia in August 1974.
+It did not, however, have much of a commercial impact as a single, although it peaked at number 71 in Australia in August 1974.

 In late 1974, Campbell heard the song on the radio and, during a tour of Australia, decided to learn it.
 Soon after his return to the United States, Campbell went to Al Coury's office at Capitol Records, where he was approached about "a great new song" – "Rhinestone Cowboy".

 Several music writers noted that Campbell identified with the subject matter of "Rhinestone Cowboy" – survival and making it, particularly when the chips are down – very strongly.
 As Stephen Thomas Erlewine of AllMusic put it, the song is about a veteran artist "who's aware that he's more than paid his dues during his career ... but is still surviving, and someday, he'll shine just like a rhinestone cowboy."